-Saudi Arabia and all its’ laws, culture and beliefs are underpinned by Islam.
+Saudi Arabia and all its laws, culture, and beliefs are underpinned by Islam.
 For Westerners doing business in Saudi Arabia, there are many differences that you should be aware of to operate in Saudi effectively.
 To navigate doing business in this country, it is beneficial to understand the culture to avoid offending your host and to enjoy your time in the country.
-Below are aspects culture to consider when doing business in Saudi Arabia.
+Below is aspects of culture to consider when doing business in Saudi Arabia.

 The weekend in Saudi Arabia is Friday and Saturday.
 Friday is the holy day and the day when Muslims attend the mosque meaning most offices are closed on Fridays.
 Muslims pray 5 times a day and although Westerners are not expected to participate, it means that business proceedings and other meetings will be stopped for prayer.

 During the month of Ramadan, business slows down.
-During this time, Muslims fast from food, beverage and smoking from dawn to dusk.
-During this time no one is seen eating, drinking or smoking in public or in the presence of those fasting.
+During this time, Muslims fast food, beverage, and smoke from dawn to dusk.
+During this time no one is seen eating, drinking, or smoking in public or in the presence of those fasting.
 Offices generally close earlier in the day during Ramadan.

 In Saudi, the men traditionally wear the thobe and shemagh, and women generally wear an abaya and headscarf.
 For Western men, wearing a business suit and tie is appropriate attire for meetings.
 Western women are required to wear an abaya.
-Wear clothing underneath the abaya that is long sleeved, and loose fitting pants or skirt that reaches the ankles, as you may be invited to remove your abaya during a meeting.
-Women are required to carry a headscarf at all times, in case you need to cover your hair.
+Wear clothing underneath the abaya that is long-sleeved, and loose-fitting pants or skirt that reaches the ankles, as you may be invited to remove your abaya during a meeting.
+Women are required to carry a headscarf at all times, in case they need to cover their hair.
 The concept of modesty applies to both men and women in Saudi.

 If you are a Western businessman, greeting men, a handshake will suffice, however, if you have built a relationship with them, don’t be surprised if they kiss you on the cheek.
 If you are greeting women, do not shake hands or physically greet, simply greet them verbally.
 If you are a Western female, do not shake hands with a man, respond to the greeting they give you, but you are free to shake hands or hug a woman.